miamoremustachio/winbean/README.md

 ## 🗃️ Regedits

 Some tweaks are available as *Registry files* and can be applied by double-clicking them, which imports the data into the Windows Registry.

-<br>To use one, locate any directory in 'Regedits' and open the needed file.
+- To use one, locate any directory in [Regedits](https://github.com/miamoremustachio/wintin/tree/main/Regedits) and open the needed file.

 > ✅ Each registry modification provided here is reversible and can be safely removed from the system by running the rollback `.reg` file placed alongside.